an23lm/Table-Moderno/README.md

 *Specify your own default values by overriding the `TableModerno.default_config` variable.*

 ### HTML
-Create the table with a unique `id` following the template below
+Create a `div` with the class `moderno-table-wrapper` with a unique `id` following the template below:
 ```html
 <div class="moderno-table-wrapper" id="table1">
     <div class="moderno-table">